Last Updated: July 09, 2026

 Is a Bill of Sale required for private gun sales in Alabama?

-No, Alabama does not strictly require a Bill of Sale.
+No, Alabama law does not require a Bill of Sale for private firearm transfers.
 However, under Ala.
-Code § 13A-11-72, it is a Class C felony to sell a firearm to a prohibited person.
-A properly completed Bill of Sale is currently the best evidence a seller has that they performed due diligence and verified the buyer’s eligibility.
+Code § 13A-11-72, it is illegal to knowingly sell a firearm to a prohibited person.
+A Bill of Sale is a recommended best practice for documenting the transfer, but it is not a legal guarantee of the buyer's eligibility.

 What is the minimum age for private gun sales in Alabama?